 Such fees as airfare, room and board, and miscellaneous personal expenses are not included, and vary widely depending upon the host institution and location (Paris will be much more expensive, say, than Prague).
 Housing arrangements are made via the host institution, and payment is made in the host country according to the arrangements made there.

 UNO fees, (subject to change) are listed on the UNO Bursar's web site here: http://www.uno.edu/bursar/tuitionfees.aspx

 Financial aid does apply.
 Consult with the Program Coordinator and your Financial Aid Counselor to be sure that your financial aid package is correctly applied to your chosen program.
 This should be taken care of as far in advance as possible.

 Not a UNO student?
+Only degree-seeking UNO students may participate in these exchange programs.
 Contact the UNO ISEP Office to start the process of applying for admission to the University of New Orleans.